LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/VoiceandVideoforiOSSDK/le-configuration.md

 ### Account Features

-By default, voice & video is **not enabled** in your LiveEngage account.
+By default, voice & video is **not enabled** in your Conversational Cloud account.
 Please contact your LivePerson account manager to have this feature enabled for you.

 ### User Profiles

-Your agents on LiveEngage require a specific set of skills in order to use the **voice**, **video** or **In-app CoBrowse** capabilities of your account.
+Your agents on Conversational Cloud require a specific set of skills in order to use the **voice**, **video** or **In-app CoBrowse** capabilities of your account.

 By default, these settings are enabled for your agents role.
 If you wish to disable or customize them for specific **Agent Groups**, follow these steps: